M4rotte/docker-centreon/README.md

 In the first place, I stick to Apache for the web server.
 Nginx may be another good choice to consider.
 I find it quite simpler to configure and operate, but being unaware of how Centreon is dependent of Apache I stay with the latter.

 Centreon, in contrast, is being built from source.
-I’m using the [sources available on GitHub](https://github.com/centreon/centreon), the branch of every component may be chosen using build arguments.
+I’m using the [sources available on GitHub](https://github.com/centreon/centreon), the branch (or tag) of every component may be chosen using build arguments.
+The choices though dont’ seem to be enormous for a production environement… Many parts of the Centeron suite (including the core: CLib…) are in the process of being rewritten, and the new major versions of those programs aren’t finished and still not working as expected.
+I won’t detail the versions I used because it may not be relevant the time you’re reading this… You should probably follow the versions which are currently packaged in the CES distribution.
+So you know what to indicate in the build environment in case you decide to build the image.
+The variables are :

+ - CENTREON_CLIB_VERSION
+ - CENTREON_ENGINE_VERSION
+ - CENTREON_BROKER_VERSION
+ - CENTREON_CONNECTORS_VERSION
+ - CENTREON_CENTREON_VERSION

+and must contain a tag or a branch name.

 The builds are made on the container itself (ie: there is no separate builder).
 I should probably change that in the futur but it’s not a priority for me (except if someone convince me of the contrary).